Enkidu-6/tor-ddos/README.md

 ```
 iptables -t mangle -I PREROUTING -p tcp -m set --match-set allow-list src -j ACCEPT

-iptables -t mangle -A PREROUTING -p tcp --syn --destination-port $ORPort -m hashlimit --hashlimit-name TOR-$ORPort --hashlimit-mode srcip --hashlimit-srcmask 32 --hashlimit-above 1/minute --hashlimit-burst 5 --hashlimit-htable-expire 60000 -j DROP

 iptables -t mangle -A PREROUTING -p tcp --destination-port 443 -m recent --name tor-ddos --set

-iptables -t mangle -A PREROUTING -p tcp --destination-port 443 -m connlimit --connlimit-mask 32 --connlimit-above 4 -j SET --add-set tor-ddos src
+iptables -t mangle -A PREROUTING -p tcp --destination-port 443 -m connlimit --connlimit-mask 32 --connlimit-above 2 -j SET --add-set tor-ddos src

+iptables -t mangle -A PREROUTING -p tcp -m set --match-set tor-ddos src -j DROP

 iptables -t mangle -A PREROUTING -p tcp --syn --destination-port 443 -m connlimit --connlimit-mask 32 --connlimit-above 4 -j DROP

-iptables -t mangle -A PREROUTING -p tcp -m set --match-set persec src -j DROP

-iptables -t mangle -A PREROUTING -p tcp -m set --match-set tor-ddos src -j DROP

 iptables -t mangle -A PREROUTING -p tcp --destination-port 443 -j ACCEPT
 ```

 We let tor-authorities and snowflake do what they need to do.

-We throttle the connections of abusive IP addresses to 1 per minute after letting the first 5 connection requests through.
-This will prevent your conntrack table to get flooded at a very high rate at once and gives your system time to process and add them to the block list gradually while they wait.
-It also, to a certain point, protect you from SYN flood attacks.

 keep track of connections in a file named tor-ddos which will reside in /proc/net/xt_recent/

-Add IP addresses that try to create more than 4 connections at a time to our ORPort to a list (tor-ddos).
+Add IP addresses that try to create more than 2 connections at a time to our ORPort to a list (tor-ddos).

+Dropping any attempt by those in our ddos list

 Dropping any attempt to connect to ORPort if they already have 4, whether they are in the block list or not.

-Dropping any attempt by those in our ddos list

 Accept everyone else.